 Q3.
 What is a "good" Bounce Rate target?

 There is no universal target — it depends on industry and page intent.
-Article media routinely sit at 70 to 90 percent.
-EC product detail pages often land at 40 to 60 percent.
-Single-page LPs can be healthy above 90 percent.
-Read Bounce Rate against CVR or RPS, not in isolation.
+Article media routinely sit at 70 to 90 percent, EC product detail pages at 40 to 60 percent, and single-page LPs can be healthy above 90 percent.
+Rather than chasing a target number, judge it against your own channel-level RPS and CVR.

 References#